-Andrea Luquetta (she/her/ella) is CABC’s Managing Director.
-She has over twenty years of progressive leadership helping statewide and national non-profit economic justice organizations to build power, design strategies and campaigns, create sustainable work plans, secure and leverage resources, and increase leadership capacity to close systemic wealth gaps and end economic oppression for people of color, immigrants, and other historically marginalized communities.
+Andrea Luquetta (she/her/ella) is CABC’s Executive Director.
+She has twenty-five years of progressive leadership helping statewide and national non-profit economic justice organizations to close systemic wealth gaps and end economic oppression for people of color, immigrants, and other historically marginalized communities.

 Andrea is a graduate of UCLA School of Law, and both their Public Interest Law and Policy and Critical Race Studies programs.
 She is a formerly undocumented immigrant from Colombia; her family gained legal permanent residency through the Immigration Reform and Control Act (IRCA) of 1986.
-She lives in Richmond, California with her wife, Kathie, their toddler, Lucia.
+She lives in Berkeley, California with Lucia the toddler and Otie the puppy..